Machiavellianism (psychology): Psychopathy

 Machiavellianism and psychopathy overlap so heavily that researchers have proposed merging the two traits into each other, preferably incorporating Machiavellianism into psychopathy.
 There have been attempts to combine Machiavellianism and psychopathy into one construct, such as the creation of a "Dark Dyad" as opposed to a "Dark Triad", with the exclusion of narcissism.

-A recent study done on criminal psychopaths noted that Machiavellianism showed the strongest association with the affective aspect of psychopathy.
+A 2019 study done on criminal psychopaths noted that Machiavellianism showed the strongest association with the affective aspect of psychopathy.

 Difference between constructs:Impulse control

 Many other psychologists state that while Machiavellianism and psychopathy overlap heavily, there is much evidence to suggest that they are distinct personality constructs.
 Psychologists who stress the differences between Machiavellianism and psychopathy state that, in total contrast to high Machs, psychopaths are impulsive, tend to be reckless, and lack long term planning skills.
 Delroy Paulhus and others have stated that this difference between the two traits is often underappreciated.
 Scholars also note that those high on Machiavellianism can delay gratification, and have more sensitivity to punishment and awareness of consequences than psychopaths.
 Though both traits have a heritable basis, Machiavellianism is more influenced by the environment than psychopathy.
 High Machs have been described as "master manipulators" and far better at manipulation than psychopaths and narcissists.

 Daniel Jones notes that even though both psychopaths and High Machs share a manipulative and callous nature, the difference between Machiavellianism and psychopathy lies in the type of manipulation employed by the two constructs.
 Machiavellianism is marked by cautious planning, and manipulating only when something is to be gained, while psychopathy is marked by rashness, and manipulating regardless of situation.
 O'Boyle and others found however that the notion that Machiavellianism is marked by cautiousness does not match empirical research which shows that it can be correlated with reckless behavior in certain situations.

 In response to this interpretation, Miller et al (2017) responded by saying that empirical research casts "substantial doubt" on the notion of Machiavellianism being distinguishable from psychopathy, and that ultimately literature on Machiavellianism should be framed as an alternative literature on psychopathy, as they view that Machiavellianism literature is far more helpful in understanding psychopathy.